PacktPublishing/Mastering-Service-Mesh-Architecture/README.md

 ## Build Environment

-In order to  ake learning easy and simple while going through `Mastering Servuce Mesh Architecture` book, it is recommended that you have a development environment ready to practice.
+In order to make learning easy and simple while going through `Mastering Servuce Mesh Architecture` book, it is recommended that you have a development environment ready to practice.

 Consult this guide to build your development environment using a single VM running on either  Windows Laptop or Apple MacBook: [https://github.com/servicemeshistio/icpvm](https://github.com/servicemeshistio/icpvm).
 This environment is recommended and suitable for most developers.